aadarsh-gupta/Association-Rules-for-Roster-Formation/Roster_association_mining.md

 roma_all_match[roma_all_match$goal_diff == 0, ]$result = 'draw'
 ```

-### Assumptions / Scope
-Pursuing new players and player trades can be an expensive and time consuming with no guarantee that other teams will be willing to accept the terms or for which players they would be willing to trade.
-As such, initially we scope our analysis down to working only with existing players already on our AS Roma team roster.

-In terms of teams and opponents, we will work first to identify opportunities within the existing Serie A league of 20 teams.
-Where each season AS Roma will encounter each of the other 19 teams twice, playing once at home and once away for a total of 38 games.

 ### Exploratory Analysis
 #### How have we been doing previously?
 How are we doing currently?